lachlanA/eagle-to-kicad/README.md

 * **5:** Next stage will run automatically, ***fix_via_hack.ulp*** This will check for free unconnected VIA'S and convert them to PADS,  this is very much a hack, as it change's the Eagle SCH/PCB files.
 The changed files are saved in ***targetdir/modified_eagle_files/***
 There are 2 option's Document the VIA'S/PADS buy putting a ***>*** and net lable name on the VIA/PAD on **layer 51** for Ealge, and **Dwgs.User** for KiCad.
 Second option is to Not to convert the VIA's to PAD'S.
-The ulp hack add's pad's to the SCH file, at **X-Y 0.0** this may conflict with any net/part at this lowcation, so please move the sch/pcb contents so, there is no parts/nets at this lowcation before running the script.
+The ulp hack adds pad's to the SCH file, at **X-Y 0.0** this may conflict with any net/part at this location, so please move the sch/PCB contents so, there is no parts/nets at this location before running the script.
-You may getting warnings from Eagle about connecting net??? to a power plan net, just click ok, as this is normal for this script.
+You may getting warnings from Eagle about connecting net??? to a power plan net, just click OK, as this is normal for this script.

 * **6:** Next stage will run automatically
 Set the option/location of the download ULP.
 And also Make sure you make/select a ***clean target directory*** where all the KiCad file's will be put.
 Select OK, And with luck you should have SCH part done.
 The previous ULP will link automatically to ***exp-lbrs.ulp*** for the  next step: If you have selected extract the KiCad lib's from Eagle SCH/PCB *(The default).* This  ULP will build  Eagle lbr file,  *Note: this can be a very slow process,  and will